khuyentran1401/production-ready-data-science-code/chapter7_unit_testing/05_mocking/README.md

 # Mocking External Dependencies

+**Problem**: Data science tests often depend on external services (APIs, databases, file systems) that are slow, unreliable, or unavailable during testing, making tests fragile and slow.

 Use mocking to test functions that depend on external services without actually connecting to them.

+**Why This Matters**: Mocking enables fast, reliable data science tests by simulating external dependencies, allowing you to test your logic without waiting for databases or API calls.

 ## Files